raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 It is anticipated that most DSO operations will be specified to use request messages, which generate corresponding responses.
-In some specialized high-traffic use cases, it may be appropriate to specify unacknowledged messages.
+In some specialized high-traffic use cases, it may be appropriate to specify DSO unidirectional messages.
-Unacknowledged messages can be more efficient on the network, because they don't generate a stream of corresponding reply messages.
+DSO unidirectional messages can be more efficient on the network, because they don't generate a stream of corresponding reply messages.
-Using unacknowledged messages can also simplify software in some cases, by removing need for an initiator to maintain state while it waits to receive replies it doesn't care about.
+Using unidirectional messages can also simplify software in some cases, by removing need for an initiator to maintain state while it waits to receive replies it doesn't care about.
-When the specification for a particular TLV states that, when used as a Primary TLV (i.e., first) in an outgoing DNS request message (i.e., QR=0), that message is to be unacknowledged, the MESSAGE ID field MUST be set to zero and the receiver MUST NOT generate any response message corresponding to this unacknowledged message.
+When the specification for a particular TLV states that, when used as a Primary TLV (i.e., first) in an outgoing DNS request message (i.e., QR=0), that message is to be unidirectional, the MESSAGE ID field MUST be set to zero and the receiver MUST NOT generate any response message corresponding to this unidirectional message.

-The previous point, that the receiver MUST NOT generate responses to unacknowledged messages, applies even in the case of errors.
+The previous point, that the receiver MUST NOT generate responses to unidirectional messages, applies even in the case of errors.
 When a DSO message is received where both the QR bit and the MESSAGE ID field are zero, the receiver MUST NOT generate any response.
 For example, if the DSO-TYPE in the Primary TLV is unrecognized, then a DSOTYPENI error MUST NOT be returned; instead the receiver MUST forcibly abort the connection immediately.

-Unacknowledged messages MUST NOT be used "speculatively" in cases where the sender doesn't know if the receiver supports the Primary TLV in the message, because there is no way to receive any response to indicate success or failure.
+Unidirectional messages MUST NOT be used "speculatively" in cases where the sender doesn't know if the receiver supports the Primary TLV in the message, because there is no way to receive any response to indicate success or failure.
-Unacknowledged messages are only appropriate in cases where the sender already knows that the receiver supports, and wishes to receive, these messages.
+Unidirectional messages are only appropriate in cases where the sender already knows that the receiver supports, and wishes to receive, these messages.

 For example, after a client has subscribed for Push Notifications
-{{?I-D.ietf-dnssd-push}}, the subsequent event notifications are then sent as unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive those notifications.
+{{?I-D.ietf-dnssd-push}}, the subsequent event notifications are then sent as unidirectional messages, and this is appropriate because the client initiated the message stream by virtue of its Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive those notifications.